 These are perfect for social media outlets and don't require any graphic design skills.
 They may seem rather informal as content for your blog, but they will get noticed.
 When a funny idea strikes you or the mood hits, just meme it.
 They can be adapted for any niche.
 Your niche can't be too narrow or esoteric that it doesn't warrant its own meme.
 Don't overuse memes because they can devalue your brand or dilute your message.

-A good video communicates your message in a succinct and memorable way.
+A good video communicates your message succinctly and memorably.
 It's not only the moving picture, but it's also the words that you say or display.
 You can create a video of an office tour, a music video, a how-to video, or anything else that suggests itself to you that's informative and would interest your audience.
 Keep it 2-3 minutes long to encourage folks to watch the whole thing and comment on it.

 Your content has to stand out if you want to succeed in content marketing and engage your audience.
 There are a lot of possibilities.
 Varying your content type can also have a strong impact on your audience, and if you're tracking metrics, you'll soon see what lands best.
 Regardless of the form you use, your content speaks to an audience, and the audience listens, shares, learns, and converts.